 - The sales forecast is then handed over to the production team where they try to understand what this plan means from a capacity and load perspective.
 They then work to understand the implications of the demand plan from a balancing of the input (milk, live-stock, carcass, fish, etc.) perspective – and do what they can do address these issues.
 However the production team might not be looking at this until 1-2 weeks out from execution, which means that the lead-time to address the issues is very short.

 - Once Operations have understood the status of the surplus and the actual ‘livestock requirement’ the team sends this back to the sales team as well as the sourcing / life-stock team.

 - The sales team will then have to urgently address the imbalance with promotions, freezing or possibly even dumping products which all have a negative impact on profit.

 - The sourcing team / live-stock / procurement team then need to try to execute the plan.
-Usually there is a supply forecast but the poorer the forecast, the more expensive the live-stock emergency purchase and the last minute supplement purchase will be.
+Usually, there is a supply forecast but the poorer the forecast, the more expensive the live-stock emergency purchase and the last minute supplement purchase will be.
 All of this will have a negative effect on the overall profit.

-For the food processing industry the key is to balance the carcass to maximise the profit and the key components, while simultaneously managing (and possibly supplementing) sourcing, and keeping the pricing , promotions and product mix at an optimum.
+For the food processing industry the key is to balance the carcass to maximize the profit and the key components, while simultaneously managing (and possibly supplementing) sourcing, and keeping the pricing , promotions and product mix at an optimum.

-Integrated business planning (IBP) improves the effectiveness of these planning processes by aligning and synchronizing an organisation across all functions, with the objective of improving financial performance.
+Integrated business planning (IBP) improves the effectiveness of these planning processes by aligning and synchronizing an organization across all functions, with the objective of improving financial performance.
 IBP represents an holistic model of the company’s supply chain that does a better job of linking strategic planning and operational planning with financial planning.
 IBP does not discard S&OP – it adds value from the perspective of working to better implement S&OP.

-How IBP works for the Food Processing Industry
+How IBP works for the food processing industry

 Well-executed IBP is ideally suited for the unique demands of the Food Processing Industry.